How to add credit card processing to your website

 - Many modern customers expect retailers to offer shopping as their primary online interface.

-- 9 out of 10 (93%) of Canadian adults have at least one credit card.
+- 89% of adult Canadians have at least one credit card.

 Sources: